itsmeabde/tiket-api/README.md

 }
 ```

-Or you want create your own BaseTiketController extends BaseController
+Or you want create your own controller extends baseController
 ``` php
 use Illuminate\Routing\Controller as BaseController;
 use itsmeabde\TiketApi\TiketApi;